+With this idea in mind, it’s time to get started with some valuable investment tips on “How to become a millionaire” so you can take the first but vital step towards sorting your finances for life.
 Learn how to build wealth no matter how much money you make.
 Plus, discover 2 simple habit changes that can help make you a millionaire.
-Everything you need to know about investing: Why, when, what, where, and how to get started.
+Everything you need to know about investing – why, when, what, where, and how to get started – you’ll find right here.

 Investing is a concept that the majority of people avoid because they think it sounds confusing.
 But we’re going to help you understand how it works, even if you don’t know the first thing about it.